jacksho-vfx/onepiece/docs/dashboard_api.md

 indicate the dashboard has not been configured.
 When an incorrect token is provided the request is rejected with `401 Unauthorized`.

+### Cache administration authentication

+The cache inspection and refresh endpoints described below reuse the dashboard bearer token.
+Any request to `/admin/cache` without a valid `Authorization: Bearer <token>` header is rejected with `401 Unauthorized` to ensure in-memory state cannot be enumerated or flushed anonymously.

 ## Endpoint: `GET /metrics`

 The `/metrics` endpoint returns a JSON document that conforms to the following